Corporate lawyer: Salary

-The salary of a corporate lawyer can vary widely: those employed by major international law firms ("BigLaw" firms) earn starting salaries of US$225,000 per year, which rise every year with experience (this amount excludes any additional bonus payments).
+The salary of a corporate lawyer can vary widely.
+In BigLaw firms, median salaries for associates range from $200,000 to $330,000.
+This range varies based on years worked as an associate, calculated up to the eighth year: first-year associates make a median of $200,000, while eighth-year associates make a median of $330,000.
 Depending on the geographical location, the starting salary may be closer to US$160,000 per year if the market is secondary.
 Attorneys employed at smaller firms tend to earn smaller salaries.
+Solo practitioners, for instance, make an average of $65,000.